Sebastian Fundora: Professional career

 Fundora was booked to face Erickson Lubin for the WBC interim super welterweight title on 9 April 2022.
 The bout served as a WBC title eliminator as well, with the winner expected to face the victor of the title unification rematch between Jermell Charlo and Brian Castaño.
 He won the fight by a ninth-round stoppage, as Lubin was retired by his corner at the end of the round.
-Lubin (24-2, 17 KOs) rallied to score a knockdown of Fundora with a flurry of punches in the waning moments of Round 7 and was ahead on two scorecards 85-84 when the fight was stopped (the other score was 85-85).
+Lubin (24–2, 17 KOs) rallied to score a knockdown of Fundora with a flurry of punches in the waning moments of Round 7 and was ahead on two scorecards 85-84 when the fight was stopped (the other score was 85-85).

 Fundora made his first WBC interim super welterweight title against Carlos Ocampo on 8 October 2022.
 He retained the title by unanimous decision, with scores of 117–111, 118–110, and 119–109.

 Fundora was booked to make his second WBC interim title defense against Brian Mendoza on 8 April 2023.
 He lost the fight by a seventh-round knockout.
 Fundora was knocked down with a flurry of punches near the beginning of the round and failed to rise from the canvas before the ten count ended.
 He was up on the scorecards at the time of the stoppage, with two judges having awarded him every single round of the contest up to that point, while the third ringside official had him up 59–55.

 Unified WBO and WBC super welterweight champion

 Fundora vs. Tszyu

-Fundora was scheduled to face Serhii Bohachuk for the vacant WBC super welterweight title on March 30, 2024 at T-Mobile Arena in Las Vegas.
+Fundora was scheduled to face Serhii Bohachuk for the vacant WBC super welterweight title on March 30, 2024, at T-Mobile Arena in Las Vegas.
 However, he faced Tim Tszyu in the main event of that evening for both the vacant WBC title, as well as Tim's WBO super welterweight title, due to Keith Thurman pulling out of the bout with Tszyu following an injury during a training session.
 Fundora defeated Tszyu by split decision.

 Fundora vs. Booker

-On August 28, 2024 it was reported that the WBO had ordered Terence Crawford, who held the WBA and interim WBO titles, to face Fundora.
+On August 28, 2024, it was reported that the WBO had ordered Terence Crawford, who held the WBA and interim WBO titles, to face Fundora.
 The Crawford fight fell through, so Fundora was then expected to face Errol Spence Jr., which also fell through.

-On January 2025, it was reported that Fundora was "considered" to face Charles Conwell.
-Later the same month, it was reported that Fundora and Chordale Booker were close to make a deal for a fight on March 22, 2025 in Las Vegas.
+In January 2025, it was reported that Fundora was "considered" to face Charles Conwell.
+Later the same month, it was reported that Fundora and Chordale Booker were close to make a deal for a fight on March 22, 2025, in Las Vegas.
 The Fundora vs Booker bout was officially announced on February 11, 2025, to take place at Michelob Ultra Arena in Las Vegas on March 22, 2025.
 Fundora won the fight by TKO in the fourth round.